 Why we got the M1 MacBook Pro

 As our team grows, we have to get more equipment.
 We’ve added the 2020 M1 MacBook Pro (with 8GB unified memory and 512GB SSD) to our devices.
 We doubt any productivity apps would need more power.
-There is a trend amongst new apps to support the M1 MacBook Pros only.
+There is a trend amongst new apps to only support the M1 MacBook Pros.
 We’ve seen that with Nebo and a few other apps.

 What’s in the box?